 My first born girl is so predictably me-a serious tomboy, genuine and fun loving but introverted, living in a world of books and over analyzation.
 Mister lives in a world of all-things-Daddy, outdoors, sports, and engineering; he finds value in learning, quality time, and problem solving.

-I am 85% sure she is going to be left handed, *think* she may be artistically inclined, she was probably born to dance, and she is going to forever do her own thing.
+She will forever do her own thing.
 I only pray that she is certain that thing is always aligned with loving Jesus, and that I give her the grace she needs to be who she is, in Him.
 He is going to do wonderful things with her life, with the personality He gave her.
 I know that.

 Baby #3 is the epitome of the word rainbow; a prism through which light shines lighting up the world around her.
 She is boundless energy, eager to share with anyone willing to